 If you wish to apply for a VET Student Loan but do not have evidence to meet the Academic Suitability requirement, you can book a BKSB® (Basic Key Skills Builder) literacy and numeracy test at North Metropolitan TAFE.

 BKSB® is a Commonwealth approved online assessment tool that provides an overview of your learning strengths and determines your English and mathematics levels.
 You need to achieve Exit Level 3 scores in both English and Maths to be eligible for a VET Student Loan.

-The assessment is conducted on-campus in the library at our Perth or Joondalup Kendrew campuses.
+The BKSB assessment is conducted on-campus in the library at our Perth or Joondalup Kendrew campuses.
 The assessment is supervised under test conditions and is conducted with honesty and integrity, in line with Commonwealth VET Student Loans Rules.
-You will need to bring a photo ID with you.
+You will need to bring a form of photo ID with you.

 Calculators are permitted for the mathematics section, however, mobile phones or any other support material are not allowed.
 You are allocated 2-hours to take the BKSB® test, however, you can have more time if you need it.